MicrosoftDocs/SupportArticles-docs/support/azure/cloud-services/classic/support-linux-open-source-technology.md

 ## Linux in Azure

 The endorsed Linux distributions are created and published by Linux partners for use in Azure environments.
 We recommend that you use an [Endorsed Linux distribution](/azure/virtual-machines/linux/endorsed-distros) because they're maintained by some of the most well-known Linux vendors in the world.
 You're welcome to bring your distributions of Linux into Azure.
-All distributions are welcome, for example, Rocky, Alma, and Kali).
+All distributions, such as Rocky, Alma, and Kali, are welcome.

 ## Linux support matrix